 Yes, we can facilitate the transfer of currency into an overseas bank account; see our Money Transfers page for more information.

 A few years ago Hungary was suffering high inflation, and a weak currency made it very cheap place to visit.
 Prices are still about a third of what you would expect to pay in London, but the economy and currency are now much more stable.
 In the long term Hungary intends to join the Euro but those plans are currently on hold.

 You can pay for most goods by credit or debit card, but not museum entry or public transport.
 ATM machines are found all over Hungary, even in the smallest and most remote villages.
 The best ones to use are Euronet ATMs as these dispense 5000 HUF notes, roughly equivalent to £20.
 Other ATM machines give out 20,000 HUF notes (equivalent to a £75 note) that shop keepers are reluctant to accept or give change for.
-According to our data (based upon orders place between 1st August to 31st October 2013) the average visitor to Hungary takes about £685 (235,000HUF) with them.

 When buying Hungarian Forints you should ask for a mix of notes so you can pay for small taxi or bus transfer fees on arrival.
 Some currency suppliers may charge for this service, so it is worth finding out beforehand.